pathakdhruv/GalDynPsrFreq0/README.txt

 fdotint.py: Calculates frequency derivative contributions from parallel and perpendicular components relative accleration, and from Shklovskii term.
 Also, calculates the intrinsic frequency drivative.

-fdotdotSB1.py: Calculates first square bracket term of Eq. () of the paper Pathak and Bagchi ().
+fdotdotSB1.py: Calculates first square bracket term of Eq.
+(11) of the paper Pathak and Bagchi (arXiv: 1909.13113).

-fdotdotSB2.py: Calculates second square bracket term of Eq. () of the paper Pathak and Bagchi ().
+fdotdotSB2.py: Calculates second square bracket term of Eq.
+(11) of the paper Pathak and Bagchi (arXiv: 1909.13113).

-fdotdotSB3.py: Calculates third square bracket term of Eq. () of the paper Pathak and Bagchi ().
+fdotdotSB3.py: Calculates third square bracket term of Eq.
+(11) of the paper Pathak and Bagchi (arXiv: 1909.13113).

-fdotdotSB4.py: Calculates fourth square bracket term of Eq. () of the paper Pathak and Bagchi ().
+fdotdotSB4.py: Calculates fourth square bracket term of Eq.
+(11) of the paper Pathak and Bagchi (arXiv: 1909.13113).

-fdotdotexc.py: Calculates the excess second derivative of frequency by frequency ratio, using the MWPotential2014 (without BH) of galpy as the Galactic potential
+fdotdotexc.py: Model fdotdotexc: Calculates the excess second derivative of frequency by frequency ratio, using the MWPotential2014 (without BH) of galpy as the Galactic potential

-fdotdotexcBH.py: Calculates the excess second derivative of frequency by frequency ratio, using the MWPotential2014 (with BH) of galpy as the Galactic potential
+fdotdotexcBH.py: Model fdotdotexcBH:  Calculates the excess second derivative of frequency by frequency ratio, using the MWPotential2014 (with BH) of galpy as the Galactic potential

 fdotdotint.py: Calculates the intrinsic frequency second derivative